-The geiko had to repay the cost of their training, costs that accumulated over the years and which were therefore often exorbitant, by working for the okiya.
+The geiko have to repay the cost of their training, costs that accumulated over the years and which were therefore often exorbitant, by working for the okiya.
 Thus, any income they made did not return to them (and this is still the case today).

-Once their debt is paid, they can continue to work for the okiya or strike on their own.
+Once their debt is paid, they can continue to work for the okiya or strike out on their own.
 However, being a geisha is an expensive business, with the costs of the clothing, the hair and makeup alone, but also the repayment of a commission to the okiya, which served as an intermediary.

 The lucky ones find a rich patron who can bring them some financial stability, called a danna.